Phobos (moon): Origin

-In February 2021, Amirhossein Bagheri (ETH Zurich), Amir Khan (ETH Zurich), Michael Efroimsky (US Naval Observatory) and their colleagues proposed a new hypothesis on the origin of the moons.
+In February 2021, Amirhossein Bagheri (ETH Zurich), Amir Khan (ETH Zurich), Michael Efroimsky (U.S. Naval Observatory) and their colleagues proposed a new hypothesis on the origin of the moons.
 By analyzing the seismic and orbital data from Mars InSight Mission and other missions, they proposed that the moons are born from disruption of a common parent body around 1 to 2.7 billion years ago.
 The common progenitor of Phobos and Deimos was most probably hit by another object and shattered to form both moons.